 Is April a crowded time to visit Hawaii?

 Overall, crowds are definitely low in April.
-From my analysis of 2012 and 2013 Hawaii Tourism Authority data, the number of visitors in April is below average.
-Other months with significantly below average visitor numbers are May, September, October and November — excluding holidays.
+From our analysis of Hawaii Tourism Authority data, the number of visitors in April is below average.

 The only exception would be just around Easter if the holiday falls in April.
 From our April visits we have been in Hawaii during the Easter holiday, we haven’t really felt like any of the beaches, attractions or restaurants were too crowded.
 If your Hawaii vacation includes any holiday, I recommend you pre-book any activities and restaurants that you don’t want to miss.